Free shipping (DE) - 30 days return policy

 What are the advantages of blue light goggles?

-The dark yellow or orange glass absorbs a large part of the blue light and does not allow it to reach the retina in the first place.
+The dark yellow or orange glass absorbs a large part of the blue light and does not allow it to hit the retina in the first place.
 This means that it cannot have any negative effects in the eye or in the body.

 • Advantage number 2: Wearing blue light glasses protects your sleep-wake rhythm and prevents problems falling asleep or insomnia.
-Especially if you have to work late in the evening, you should wear blue blocker glasses to prevent blue light from reaching your eyes.
+Especially if you have to work late in the evening, you should wear blueblocker glasses to prevent blue light from reaching your eyes.

 • Benefit number 3: Blue light goggles help eyes feel less tired and also less dry or irritated.